champsproject/ldds/paper/paper.md

 * Forced undamped Duffing oscillator

 The Duffing oscillator is an example of a periodically driven oscillator with nonlinear elasticity [@Kanamaru2008].
-This model can describe the oscillations of a pendulum whose stiffness does not obey Hooke's law or the motion of a particle in a double well potential.
+This can model the oscillations of a pendulum whose stiffness does not obey Hooke's law or the motion of a particle in a double well potential.
 It is also known as a simple system that can exhibit chaos.

 As a special case, the forced undamped Duffing oscillator is described by a time-dependent Hamiltonian given by: